3obby/humanHash/readme.md

 - Utilizes SHA-256 hashing to ensure consistency and uniqueness
 - Implements rotated sigmoids and distorted circles for visual complexity
 - Outputs both small (output.png) and large (outputLarge.png) versions of the generated image
+- Runs entirely in the browser, no server-side processing required

 ## How It Works

-1. The user provides a text input.
+1. The user provides a text input through the web interface.
 2. The input is hashed using SHA-256.
 3. The hash is used to generate an initial RGB grid.
 4. Rotated sigmoids are drawn on the grid, with parameters determined by the hash.
 5. Distorted circles are added to the grid, again using hash-derived parameters.
-6. The resulting grid is written to two image files: a 64x64 pixel version and a 512x512 pixel version.
+6. The resulting grid is rendered as two images: a 64x64 pixel version and a 512x512 pixel version.

 ## Dependencies

-- Node.js
-- crypto (built-in Node.js module)
-- Jimp (for image processing)
+- Web browser with JavaScript enabled
+- No server-side dependencies required

 ## Usage

-1. Clone the repository
+1. Open the web application in your browser
-2. Install dependencies with `npm install`
-3. Run the script with `node index.js`
-4. Enter your desired input when prompted
+2. Enter your desired input in the provided text field
+3. Click the "Generate" button
-5. The script will generate and save two image files: `output.png` and `outputLarge.png`
+4. The application will generate and display two images: a small 64x64 pixel version and a large 512x512 pixel version

 ## Functions

 - `dataToRGBGrid`: Converts input data to an RGB grid
 - `drawRotatedSigmoids`: Adds sigmoid curves to the grid
 - `drawDistortedCircles`: Adds distorted circles to the grid
-- `writeGridToImage`: Writes the grid to a 64x64 pixel image file
+- `writeGridToImage`: Renders the grid as a 64x64 pixel image
-- `writeGridToLargeImage`: Writes the grid to a 512x512 pixel image file
+- `writeGridToLargeImage`: Renders the grid as a 512x512 pixel image
 - `processInput`: Main function that orchestrates the image generation process

 ## Future Improvements